TheMutta/microd/README.md

 The init has three phases of operation:
  - initrd phase: this phase is happens when an initramfs is used.
 It should load necessary kernel modules, mount the root device and pivot root.
  - root phase: this phase is happens when the rootfs is mounted.
 Secondary disks are mounted, startup scripts are executed and daemons are launched.
- - post-init phase: this fase happens once the session manager is launched.
+ - post-init phase: this fase happens once the programs and daemons are launched.
 The init remains quiet and performs housekeeping jobs, such as controlling the status of children and restarting them if necessary.
 ## Is it complete?
 No, and probably it will never be.